RISElabQueens/InterTrans/docs/src/content/docs/reference/config.md

 ### inferenceApiToken
 Token for the OpenAPI endpoint
 ### executionContainers: dict
-Each key in the dictionary corresponds to a target programming language enabled in InterTrans engine.
+Each key in the dictionary corresponds to a target programming language enabled in CodeTransEngine engine.
 The value of the dictionary is the ```path``` containing the .sif file (Singularity container) capable of executing code for such language.
 ### promptTemplates: list
 List of prompt templates to be used during the ToCT algorithm.
 Please see the section [Prompt templates](/reference/prompt) to understand supported parameters for the prompt.
 ### inferenceBackend: enum (optional)